Your son

 You made me fill your voids.

-You made me solve your problems,
+solve your problems,

 heal your wounds.